OctopusDeploy/blog/blog/2024-12/deployment-freeze/index.md

 - How long it lasts
 - Which projects, environments, and tenants it affects

-Need to set up regular freezes for maintenance?
+Need to set up regular maintenance windows?
 No problem!
 You can set up automated recurring freezes that match your schedule.

 ![Deployment Freeze Detail](deployment-freeze-detail_w.png "width=500")